AkhilSharma90/Akhil-Tutorials-Website/content/docs/elm/elm/elm_architecture.md

 ## Elm Architecture

-Understanding The Elm Architecture (TEA) is crucial for building applications in Elm.
-TEA is a pattern for architecting web applications.
-It is simple yet powerful, helping you to build well-structured and easily maintainable applications.
+The Elm Architecture is a pattern for architecting interactive programs, like webapps and games.

+This architecture seems to emerge naturally in Elm.
+Rather than someone inventing it, early Elm programmers kept discovering the same basic patterns in their code.
+It was kind of spooky to see people ending up with well-architected code without planning ahead!

+So The Elm Architecture is easy in Elm, but it is useful in any front-end project.
+In fact, projects like Redux have been inspired by The Elm Architecture, so you may have already seen derivatives of this pattern.
+Point is, even if you ultimately cannot use Elm at work yet, you will get a lot out of using Elm and internalizing this pattern.

 ### Components of The Elm Architecture